-Today's article is all about the few things I learnt from the Basic HTML & HTML 5 module of FreeCode Camp which I just completed.
+Today's article is all about the few things I learned from the Basic HTML & HTML 5 module of FreeCode Camp which I just completed.
 With no further ado, let's dive right into it.

-The challenge was all about building a simple cat photo web page piece by piece (see final page below).
+The challenge was all about building a simple cat photo web page piece by piece (see the final page below).
 This was an easy and very straightforward one for me.
 Here are my top 5 lessons & 5 fun facts from the challenge

 My Top 5 Lessons